anonaddy/anonaddy/README.md

 There is however an excellent [open-source](https://gitlab.com/Stjin/anonaddy-android) Android app created by [Stjin](https://twitter.com/Stjinchan) that is available to download from the [Play Store](https://play.google.com/store/apps/details?id=host.stjin.anonaddy) (paid) and [F-Droid](https://f-droid.org/packages/host.stjin.anonaddy) (free).
 The developer of this app has put in a lot of time and effort so if you would like to support him please purchase the Play Store version.

-There is also another unofficial [open-source](https://github.com/KhalidWar/anonaddy) Android app created by [KhalidWar](https://twitter.com/RealKhalidWar) available from the [Play Store](https://play.google.com/store/apps/details?id=com.khalidwar.anonaddy).
+There is also another unofficial [open-source](https://github.com/KhalidWar/anonaddy) Android app created by [KhalidWar](https://twitter.com/RealKhalidWar) available on the [Play Store](https://play.google.com/store/apps/details?id=com.khalidwar.anonaddy).

 ## Is there an iOS app?

-At the moment there is not an app available for iOS.
-I believe the developers above may be looking into creating one but there is no time scale on this.
-In the meantime please use the web application in your mobile's browser.
+Yes, [KhalidWar's](https://twitter.com/RealKhalidWar) unofficial [open-source](https://github.com/KhalidWar/anonaddy) app from above is also available on the [App Store](https://apps.apple.com/us/app/addymanager/id1547461270).

 ## How do I add my own GPG/OpenPGP key for encryption?